All Episodes

 That was on air.

-This is on LW.
+This is on air time.

-No, that was in your ear, but I said, Did she just call you a snowflake?
+No, that was in your ear, but I said, did she just call you a snowflake?

-Hey, Ethan, I think you need to go back to your job of sucking up to Linda and and hiding behind Linda when you do everything wrong, okay?
+Hey, Ethan, I think you need to go back to your job of sucking up to Linda and hiding behind Linda when you do everything wrong, okay?

 So because Linda's your great protector.

-When did he get permission to turn on a microphone?
+Good gra when did he get permission to turn on a microphone?

-I just barely gave Linda permission.
+He barely gave Linda permission.

 I barely Jason, at least, is funny.